 We determine the selling price of each deliverable in the arrangement using the relative-selling price method based on the selling price hierarchy.
+Under the selling price hierarchy, the selling price for each deliverable is determined using vendor-specific objective evidence, or VSOE, of selling price or third-party evidence, or TPE, of selling price if VSOE does not exist.
+If neither VSOE nor TPE of selling price exists for a deliverable, the selling price is determined using the best estimate of selling price, or BESP.
 The selling price for each unit of account is based on the BESP since VSOE and TPE are not available for our subscription service or professional services and other.
 The BESP for each deliverable is determined primarily by considering the historical selling price of these deliverables in similar transactions as well as other factors, including, but not limited to, market competition, review of stand-alone sales and pricing practices.
 The total arrangement fee for these multiple element arrangements is then allocated to the separate units of account based on the relative selling price.
 The method used to determine the BESP for our subscription service is consistent with the method used to determine prices for our services that are sold regularly on a standalone basis.
-In determining the appropriate pricing structure, we consider the extent of competitive pricing of similar products, marketing analyses and other feedback from analysts.
-We price our subscription service based on the number of users with a defined process role, according to a tiered structure.
+In determining the appropriate pricing structure, we consider the extent of competitive pricing of similar products and marketing analyses.
+We price our subscription service using a scaled model based on the duration of the subscription term and we frequently extend discounts to our customers based on the number of users.
 The BESP for our subscription service is based upon the historical selling price of these deliverables.
-Prior to December 2011, our professional services were priced on a fixed-fee basis as a percentage of the subscription fee.
-We also prepared a standard build-up cost analysis to estimate the fixed fee for our professional services based on the estimated level of effort to complete the professional services.
-If professional services were priced below the expected range due to discounting, fees allocated to professional services were limited to the amount not contingent upon the delivery of our subscription service.
-In December 2011, we began shifting our pricing model for professional services to a time-and-materials basis.

-In limited circumstances, we grant certain customers the right to deploy our subscription service on the customers' own servers without significantly penalty.
+In limited circumstances, we grant certain customers the right to deploy our subscription service on the customers' own servers without significant penalty.
 We have analyzed all of the elements in these particular multiple element arrangements and determined we do not have sufficient VSOE of fair value to allocate revenue to our subscription service and professional services.
 We defer all revenue under the arrangement until the commencement of the subscription service and any associated professional services.
 Once the subscription service and the associated professional services have commenced, the entire fee from the arrangement is recognized ratably over the remaining period of the arrangement.